LordButley/H.o.r.s.e-named-Qwerty/TESTING.md

 I have robustly testing the application completing the following actions:

-  * Navigation - Repeated steps on all pages.
+* Navigation - Repeated steps on all pages
     * Enter the corresponding number for each section on the menu to see if it directs to the right page.
     * Complete the above check on each page of the game to see if their are any glitches that are page specific.
     * Check that exitting the game works as expected.

 * Input and error handling - Repeated steps on all input sections.
     * Enter values which do not correspond to menu items.
     * Enter no value at all.

 * Quiz
     * Check that the score counter counts correctly.
     * Check that the game times out correctly.
-        * Check that the correctly score is presented after the quiz.
+    * Check that the correct score is presented after the quiz.
     * Check that the difficulty multiplier is correctly applied.
     * Check that all answers appear correctly and are spelled correctly.
     * Check to see if it is possible to type all the answers in one game (it's not :) ).

 * Leaderboard
     * Check that data is set to the database correctly.
     * Check that data is retrieved from the database correctly.

 ## Bugs